 7th June– St.Luke’s church in Sevenaks, Kent.
 Fr 12:30.

-Due to traffic program problem, this concert will be postponed to 28 Feb.
+Due to traffic program problem, this concert was postponed to 28 Feb.
 2018.

 30th June– Unitarian church in Brighton, East Sussex.
 Fr 12:30.